 The school recognises and is committed to its responsibility to work with other professionals and agencies both to ensure children's needs are met and to protect them from harm.
 We will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents) as appropriate.
-Information on the Early Help Assessment process is available at https://www.sefton.gov.uk/social-care/children-and-young-people/early-help/early-help-information-for-professionals.aspx.
+Information on the Early Help Assessment process is available at: Early Help (sefton.gov.uk)